Eating for Abs

 Bonus Tips to Help You Get a Flat Stomach

 Finally, remember that, while what you eat matters a great deal when it comes to losing weight and working toward a flat stomach, what you do matters, too.

 Doing the right ab exercises such as planks and balancing exercises that strengthen core muscles will help you reach your goals faster.
 Adding in some cardiovascular exercise walking, running, cycling, etc. can help you burn extra calories and shed body fat.

 Pay attention to the way you eat, too.
-Eat slowly and chew your food fully.
-This will help you feel fuller and reduce your chances of overeating, and you will also avoid swallowing air, which can upset your digestion and cause your stomach to look bloated
+Eat slowly and chew your food thoroughly.
+This will help you feel fuller and reduce your chances of overeating, and you will also avoid swallowing air, which can upset your digestion and cause your stomach to look bloated.

 If you quote information from this page in your work, then the reference for this page is: